WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part5/Resistive_Sensor_Lab/index.md

  * Bright sunlight
  * A moderately lit room
- * When the sensor's light collector is covered by your finger (a dark condition)
+ * When the sensor's light collector is covered by something dark (a dark condition)

 ### Step 2: Calculate the fixed resistor (`R1`) value.